Sunday, November 26, 2023

 RJR Brothers (1970-1971) - no producers listed.

 RJR Films International and RJR Film Exchange - local film production and distribution companies owned by Bobby A. Suarez and wife Gene, and named after their three sons [Roberto Jr, John and Richard].
-Operated prior to 1975, while Suarez still operated Intercontinental Film DIstributors in Hong Kong.
-Suarez then formed BAS Films in 1976; the RJR name can still be found on local ads for THe Bionic Boy (1977).
+Operated prior to 1975, while Suarez still operated Intercontinental Film Distributors in Hong Kong.
+Suarez then formed BAS Films in 1976 with branches in Singapore and Hong Kong; the RJR name can still be found on local ads for The Bionic Boy (1977).

 RJR-Fantasy